 3. Be real

-ws, there is little to no accountability online.
+Because of the anonymity the Internet allows, there is little to no accountability online.
 Authenticity is the most important for any good and valuable social media behavior.
 Just be yourself, you'll have far better and more long-lasting positive results than if you try to be someone - or something - you're not.
 And do not forget: One always meets each other twice - and in today's virtual world even more.
 Furthermore, cheaters never win!
 And once everyone sees you for the cheater you are, you can't un-ring that bell.
 Therefore, be accountable, people will respect you, whether they agree with you or not.

 4. Add value

+While entering a social media platform try to start any online conversation with the aim of adding value.
+Before adding a post to a platform, ask yourself: How is this providing value to the conversation or the community?
 5. Pay attention to language issues Improper, inappropriate or bad language may, in the worst case, lead to a permanent ban from a forum or group.
 It is also important to remember people from other countries may be participating in the conversation and language barriers may be an issue.

 This short video also explains our "netiquettes":